io_uring from Userland

 }

 IORING_SETUP_SQ_REWIND is a special mode where instead of the kernel consuming SQEs from wherever the head and tail say, it always starts from the beginning of the SQE array on every submission.
 Like a rewinding a tape where every submit starts from slot 0 again.
 In this just reset the local tail back to zero so the next round of io_uring_get_sqe calls start filling from slot 0 again, and return how many entries were prepared this round.
 No tail pointer update needed because the kernel ignores head and tail entirely in this mode.
-Since IORING_SETUP_SQ_REWIND is not set, so we’ll skip the conditional statement of.
+Since IORING_SETUP_SQ_REWIND is not set, so we’ll skip the conditional statement.

 Following is the path we will follow: